Major histocompatibility complex and sexual selection

 The vast source of genetic variation affecting an organism's fitness stems from the co-evolutionary arms race between hosts and parasites.
-There are two nonmutually exclusive hypotheses for explaining this.
-One is that there is selection for the maintenance of a highly diverse set of MHC genes if MHC heterozygotes are more resistant to parasites than homozygotes—this is called heterozygote advantage.
-The second is that there is selection that undergoes a frequency-dependent cycle—and is called the Red Queen hypothesis.
+There are two hypotheses for explaining the MHC's high diversity, which are not mutually exclusive.
+One is that there is selection for individuals to possess a diverse set of MHC alleles, which would occur if MHC heterozygotes are more resistant to pathogens than homozygotes—this is called heterozygote advantage.
+The second is that there is selection that undergoes a frequency-dependent cycle—this is called the Red Queen hypothesis.